-He was elected to the presidency after eight successful years as chancellor of the University of Massachusetts Lowell, where he led the campus on its rise to top-tier national university status, improving its performance in every sphere of activity.
+A former member of the U.S. House of Representatives, he was elected to the presidency after eight successful years as chancellor of the University of Massachusetts Lowell, where he led the campus in its rise to top-tier national university status, improving its performance in every sphere of activity.

-During the first year of his presidency, the university’s enrollment reached a record 73,744 students and UMass announced that research expenditures had risen to a high of $629 million.
-Additionally, the UMass Foundation, in part based on President Meehan’s recommendation, voted to divest direct investments in fossil fuels from the university’s endowment.
+During the first year of his presidency, the UMass system reached record highs in enrollment of almost 74,000 students and research expenditures of $629 million.
+The UMass Foundation, in part based on President Meehan’s recommendation, became the first public university system in the nation to vote to divest direct investments in fossil fuels from the university’s endowment.

 President Meehan made raising money for scholarships the centerpiece of his inauguration and generated $1.7 million for scholarship funds on all five campuses.
 He also closed his congressional campaign committee and directed that funds be transferred to an educational foundation and that a $1 million scholarship donation be made to his alma mater, UMass Lowell.